The Best Financial Literacy Books 2019

 Peter L. Bernstein: Against the Gods - The Remarkable Story of Risk

 Having a rather unique take on the financing and investment world, this book revolves around the risks you have to take if you wish to be successful.

 It is a challenging volume that will allow you to understand every uncertainty that an investor is required to take.

 Being the stepping stone for a great number of current investors.

-Bernstein has written several other books in economy and finances, each of them being a useful tool for every investor to-be.
+Bernstein has written several other books in financial literacy and economy, each of them being a useful tool for every investor to-be.

 Having a particular charm and excitement, this book was written to be easily understood even by those who are beginners in the investment world.

 Ernie J. Zelinski: How to Retire Happy, Wild, and Free

 Retirement is something that each of us is looking up to – but unless you plan your finances properly, you will not get that “happily ever after you have been looking for.